NextCommunity/NextCommunity.github.io/README.md

 ---

-It's the website and blog of [Max Base](https://maxbase.org/) built with Jekyll and powered by GitHub server.
+This is a community website built with Jekyll and powered by GitHub Pages server.

-© Copyright Max Base, 2021
+© Copyright Next Community, 2023